OpenMendel/MendelGameteCompetition.jl/index.md

 If you use this analysis package in your research, please cite the following reference in the resulting publications:

-<a id="1"></a> *Lange K, Papp JC, Sinsheimer JS, Sripracha R, Zhou H, Sobel EM (2013) Mendel: The Swiss army knife of genetic analysis programs.
+<a id="1"></a> *1.
+Lange K, Papp JC, Sinsheimer JS, Sripracha R, Zhou H, Sobel EM (2013) Mendel: The Swiss army knife of genetic analysis programs.
 Bioinformatics 29:1568-1570.*

-<a id="2"></a> *Sinsheimer JS, Blangero J, Lange K (2000).
+<a id="2"></a> *2.
+Sinsheimer JS, Blangero J, Lange K (2000).
 Gamete competition models.
 American Journal of Human Genetics 66:1168-1172.*

-<a id="3"></a> *Sinsheimer JS, McKenzie CA, Keavney B, Lange K (2001).
+<a id="3"></a> *3.
+Sinsheimer JS, McKenzie CA, Keavney B, Lange K (2001).
 SNPs and snails and puppy dogs' tails: Analysis of SNP data using the gamete competition model.
 Annals of Human Genetics 65:483-490.*

 <!--- ### Contributing
 We welcome contributions to this Open Source project.
 To contribute, follow this procedure ... --->